TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Execution Pipeline

-Failures manifested as slice timeouts or hard errors are handled through idempotent per-slice re-execution. \projectname writes each slice to an absolute destination offset, so retrying a slice is safe even if a previous attempt partially succeeded (for instance, data was written but the completion notification was lost).
-When a slice fails, the orchestrator retries it on an alternative local–remote NIC pair drawn from the topology graph, prioritizing reliability over latency.
+\paragraph{Link-Level Resilience.} When a slice fails due to a hard error or timeout, \projectname executes an idempotent retry mechanism.
+Each slice writes to an absolute destination offset, making retries safe even if data was partially written but the completion notification was lost.
+To identify the most reliable alternative, \projectname employs a two-pass path rotation strategy based on the current retry count.
+In the first pass, the scheduler attempts to find a \texttt{HEALTHY} rail, rotating through available source devices to avoid localized congestion.
+If no healthy paths are available, it falls back to \texttt{DEGRADED} rails, prioritizing affinity-matched (same-NUMA) pairs before attempting any reachable remote NIC.
 Although these retries bypass the predictive cost model, their resource consumption is still included in the global queue statistics used by Phase 2, so recovery traffic does not starve unrelated flows.

-At the transport level, entire backends may become unusable, e.g., when a driver bug invalidates all NVLink paths on a node.
-Because Phase 1 already computed a candidate execution plan with multiple transports, \projectname can perform backend substitution: when a backend reports a fatal error, the orchestrator promotes the next-best transport (e.g., falling back from NVLink to RDMA or TCP) for subsequent slices of the affected transfers.
-This transition happens entirely inside the runtime and requires no exception handling or reconfiguration at the application level.
-From the caller's perspective, the transfer continues to completion with, at worst, a temporary performance dip.
+\paragraph{Transport-Level Resilience.} The {declarative decoupling} of \projectname enables an ultimate safety net: backend substitution.
+Unlike early-bound systems where backend failures necessitate application-level re-initialization, \projectname's orchestrator can transparently reroute slices across heterogeneous fabrics (e.g., failing over from RDMA switches).
+This architectural agility ensures that even catastrophic backend failures manifest only as transient performance jitters rather than service interruptions, directly fulfilling the {goal-fulfillment} philosophy of the engine.